sschuhmi/sschuhmi.github.io/_posts/2026-07-06-OperationalizingMLwithAWS.md

 This question forms the foundation of the present project.
 Leveraging the extensive StatsBomb open-data collection, various Machine Learning models—including multi-output classifiers and regressors—are trained to predict the outcome of a football match.
 Possible outcomes are defined as a win for the home team, a win for the away team, or a draw.
 The performance of these ML-based approaches is then compared to a simple baseline classifier that selects one of the three possible outcomes at random.
 The objective is to evaluate whether modern Machine Learning methods can significantly outperform such a naïve approach and achieve meaningful predictive accuracy based solely on match event data.

-While previous work from 2024 focused solely on the fitting of classifiers to predict the match results, we follow a more generalized end-2-end approach here in order to operationalize the prediction process using AWS SageMaker invocation endpoints and AWS Lambda.
+While previous work from October 2024 [[2b]](#ref2b) focused solely on the fitting of classifiers to predict the match results, we follow a complete end-2-end approach here in order to operationalize the prediction process using AWS SageMaker invocation endpoints and AWS Lambda.
 Moreover, we optimize the prediction results by extending the data scope for training and testing from originally 150 matches (in 2024) up to 1000 matches (now).
 As you will see, this further improves the prediction results.

 ## Problem Statement